frankhale/toby/README.md

 The longer answer is you can compile your own FFMPEG library with the support you and there are a lot of resources already out there to handle this scenario.

+***NOTE: This technique does not work with NW.js 0.20.0-beta1 as the FFMPEG seems to be different than one that ships with Electron.***

 ### Features TODO

 - Caching YouTube search results for a bit to avoid querying YouTube over and